Originally published on November 2, 2020. Last updated October 22, 2021.

 Now that you’ve done a bit of prep, jump into the do’s and don’ts with crafting some stand-out Black Friday emails.

 The Do’s and Don’ts for your Black Friday Emails

 Do send a campaign

-It’s not just about the email you send on Black Friday.
-To galvanize readers, you need a campaign that extends before and after the holiday.
-Millions of Black Friday emails are sent on Thanksgiving or even earlier.
-We’ve seen early November Black Friday emails from brands like J. Crew, Madewell, Outerknown and more.
+It’s not only about the email you send on Black Friday.
+To reel in subscribers, build a campaign that extends before and after the holiday.
+Millions of Black Friday emails are sent on or sooner than Thanksgiving.
 Here’s how BarkBox scheduled its Black Friday email campaign:

 - Email #1: Thursday (Thanksgiving) at 4:10 P.M.

 - Email #3: Friday at 7:36 P.M.